Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 OneOdio Monitor 80 Review

-These headphones truly make you realize just how unbalanced others are, but it’s not until you actually use them to mix a track that it becomes readily apparent.
+These headphones truly make you realize just how unbalanced others are, but it only becomes apparent when using them to mix a track in real-time.

 OneOdio models these after the M50x, and you’ll likely appreciate the design choice.

-The pads are made of velour and feel fantastic on your head, and the headphone itself comes with a couple of different detachable cable options.
+The pads are made of velour and feel fantastic on your head, giving you a soft, breathable fit that helps with comfort over extended periods.
+The headphone itself comes with a couple of different detachable cable options, giving you some flexibility depending on your setup.

 What you won’t like